spec-tacles/gateway/README.md

 on handling incoming messages.

 By default, the Spectacles Gateway sends and receives data through standard input and output.
-For optimal use, you should use one of the available message broker protocols (currently only AMQP) to send output to an external message broker (we recommend RabbitMQ).
+For optimal use, you should use one of the available message broker protocols (Redis or AMQP) to send output to an external message broker (we recommend Redis).
 Your application can then consume messages from the message broker.

 Logs are output to STDERR and can be used to inspect the state of the gateway at any point.
 The